 Building on Japanese 3 or the equivalent, Japanese 4 is a yearlong course that develops students' reading, writing, speaking, and listening skills in Japanese through a systematic introduction and integration of grammar, vocabulary, kanji, and culture, using a communicative approach informed by ACTFL's five C's of foreign language education (Communication, Cultures, Connections, Comparisons, and Communities).
 Assignments and assessments emphasize the three basic modes of communication: the interpersonal, the interpretive, and the presentational.
-For example, students are required to speak Japanese through skits and oral exams, to read and analyze authentic materials in Japanese such as essays and travel guides, and to write advice columns and personal essays in Japanese.
-In addition, students study important topics in Japanese culture such as gift-giving, transportation, and letter-writing.
-The course roughly follows the first half of Genki II, but it also uses a number of other textbooks and resources, such as Adventures in Japanese (Volumes 2-3), Nakama 1, and authentic materials taken from Japanese literature, film, and popular culture (i.e., manga, music, and television).
-Students learn to read and write approximately 100 new kanji (Chapters 11-15 of Kanji Look and Learn).
+For example, students are required to speak Japanese through skits and speeches, to read and analyze authentic materials in Japanese such as short stories and essays, and to write presentations and essays in Japanese.
+In addition, students study important topics in Japanese society and culture such as politeness and humility, aging and the family, and World War II.
+The course roughly follows the first half of Genki II, but it also uses a number of other textbooks and resources, such as Adventures in Japanese and authentic materials taken from Japanese literature, film, and popular culture (i.e., manga, music, and television).
+Students learn to read and write approximately 100-120 new kanji (Chapters 16-22 of Kanji Look and Learn).
 Students can also deepen their language skills and cultural knowledge through an optional trip to Japan during the spring semester.